Chinese Journal of International Law

 (3) Page numbers: always put a comma before a page number.

 (4) Internal references to different sections of the author’s own article must be made to Parts, or Sections, or texts to footnotes (not to page numbers) in order to avoid confusion in typesetting.
+Furthermore, the whole name of the author, rather than just the last name should be spelled out (e.g., Tom S. Mor, above n.5, 888).

 (5) Citations to web documents should are as simply as possible, and placed in parentheses, and without the hyperlink placed in it.
 E.g., Christine Gray, The New Bush Doctrine, 1 Chinese JIL (2002), 444 (www.chinesejil.org/gray.pdf).
-[There is no need for http; “available at”, etc.; the date of the visit is important is TIME is of the essence.]
+[There is no need for http; “available at”, etc.; the date of the visit is important as TIME is of the essence.]
 Please try to specify paragraph numbers when page numbers are not available from an htm file.

 (6) First name, middle initial and last names in footnotes: (a) when citing to an author for the first time, always try to give the first name and middle initials of any individual (we are often surprised that people who have the same last names also like to have the same first names); (b) when referenced to another footnote, then just last name is sufficient.